zhengweikeng/node-urlcharset/README.md

 get a decodeUriComponent with the specifed charset

 ### encode(str, charset)
-encode a string with the specifed charset.
+encode a string with a specifed charset.
 But the following characters will not escape:
 ! - . _ ~ ' ( ) * 0-9 a-z A-Z
 ```javascript